You need tires that are built for safe driving in all kinds of Canadian winter weather.

 All weather tires also have the three-peak mountain snowflake symbol on their sidewall to show they are rated for winter driving.

 What size do you need?

 Your new tires should be the same size as the tires your vehicle came with -- unless you’re interested in a sportier look and feel.
 To find out what the standard size of tires is for your vehicle, look in the owner’s manual or on the doorjamb.
-You can also check the sidewall of your current tires, or use our handy Tire Size Calculator.
+You can also check the sidewall of your current tires.

 Tires & wheels package